Abstra208/Phat-PI/README.md

 pip install -r requirements.txt
 ```

-**You will also need to install the Scroll Phat HD screen api:**
+**You will also need to install the Scroll Phat HD screen API:**
 ```sh
 curl https://get.pimoroni.com/scrollphathd | bash
 ```
 You do not need to do a full install, but you still can if you want

-**The Scroll Phat HD screen api must only be run on a Raspberry Pi using the official OS (with or without the graphic interface)**
+**The Scroll Phat HD screen API must only be run on a Raspberry Pi using the official OS (with or without the graphic interface)**

 ## IMPORTANT